RayKlefstad/ICS45c/README.md

 Hello World!
 ```

 Next, we will run `GTest`.
-This will run tests on your code and is also how we will be grading your assignments:
+This will run tests on your code and is also how we will be grading your assignments.
+If you are not on OpenLab or have not installed `GTest` on your computer you are testing on, then skip this step
+and move on to [Submission](#submission).

 ```bash
 ./build/gtest         # Runs the tests you wrote in `gtest/tests.cpp`